JenDacanay/Speaker-Recognition-System/README.md

 ### Test 7

 The preprocessing step worked since our system produced a recognition rate of 73% which was well above our human benchmark rate established at 25%.
-However, after adding the additional test files for speakers 9 through 11, they tended to match with speaker 7 or 9.
+However, after adding the additional test files for speakers 9 through 11, they tended to match with speaker 7, while Maeia's test signals 12 and 13 matched correctly with Speaker 9.
 It was found that a window size of 256, a mel bank of 20, an overlap of 100, and 7 centroids produced the most accurate results.
 This was determined through randomly trying different combinations of the 4 values until one gave consistent correct results, this was the most stable of all the ones tried.

 <p align="center">
   <img src="/Images/results.jpg" alt="Test results">